migmanu/productivity_app_backend/README.md

 ## kanban Board

 The Kanban Board uses 'react-beatutiful-dnd' library to achieve drag and drop within columns.
-It is also integrated to MongoDB, where cards are stored and fetched from.
+It is also integrated to MongoDB, through Express, where cards are stored and fetched from.